mosip/registration/design/registration/registration-Pre-Registration-Sync.md

 ## Key Non-Functional Requirements
 - Security:
-    - We should not store the RO/RS plain text credentials or any sensitive information
+    - We should not store the operator's plain text credentials or any sensitive information
     - The password should be not stored as raw data.
 It should be stored in hashed format
     - The session key should be stored in the DB for each pre-registration packet
     - The data resided in the database should be encrypted
 - Network:
     - URL should be communicated using the SSL mode
     - As a security measures the UIN or any sensitive individual information should not be logged
 - Other standard NFR, need to be taken care:
     - Logging, audit, exception handling

 ## Solution